kevinzunigacuellar/astro-layouts/packages/astro-layouts/README.md

 ### Folder-based layouts

-To define a folder-based layout, add a new property to the options object with the folder name as the key, and the path to the layout file as the value.
+To define a folder-based layout, add a new property to the options object.
+The `key` is the folder path in `pages` and the `value` is the path to the layout file.

-They key will be used to match the folder name in the `pages` directory.

 ```js
 {